Bjannnnnnnn/Bjan/README.md

 Bjan Config - Half-Life 2 Tweaks and Cheats

 A customizable configuration file for Half-Life 2, packed with performance optimizations, cheat commands, and quality-of-life improvements.
-Designed to enhance your gameplay and enable fun experiments with the Source engine.
+Designed to enhance your gameplay and enable fun.

 ## Features